AdBOOST/documentation/_posts/2017-02-06-monitoring-tool.md

 * if you decide to activate an Analytics channel, you still have to provide account identifier to check account connectivity.
 After its verification, you will be presented with two dropdowns:

     1. **Property ID** - segment of your analytics account e.g. language versions of same website
     2. **View ID** - event set within account segment defined by you.
-Default value equals to "All website data"
+Default value equals to "All Web Site Data"

 {% include image_tag.html url="/images/monitoring/ClientEditModal.png" alt="Client Edit Modal" style="" %}